“Why Isn’t My Financial Advisory Firm Showing Up on Google?”. This is a top question we are asked.

 “The page layout on highest quality pages makes the main content immediately visible”

-Just like bullets and numbered lists can make a website more user friendly, website layout, or website framework as we call it here at Twenty Over Ten, can make or break the experience for website visitors.
+Just like bullets and numbered lists can make a website more user-friendly, website layout, or website framework as we call it here at Twenty Over Ten, can make or break the experience for website visitors.
 Since Google sees it’s job as providing the best results for users – it takes into account whether or not the user will have a good experience.
 Things like hidden pages, hard-to-find buttons, too-small text, and other design factors can affect the user-friendliness of a layout.

 14. Website Age:

 Although Google prefers fresh content overall, an older website that’s regularly updated may outperform a newer page.
+The combination of older site + fresh content/regular updates seems to have the best advantage.

 15. Content Provides Value and Unique Insights: